forcedotcom/sfdx-core/MIGRATING_V3-V4.md

 ## Connection.deployRecentValidation

 Since this was moved to jsforce2, the sfdx-core implementation was an empty wrapper.
-Use jsforce's Connection.metadata#deployRecentValidation instead.
+Use jsforce's Connection(eployRecentValidation iunset.

+## StateAggregator.aliases (aliasAccessor)

+There are some deprecated methods (set, unset).
+They still exist, but you should use the newer async equivalent.
+They not only set/unset the value in memory, but immediately write to the filesystem.

+`write` on aliases is now deprecated and a no-op.

+AliasAccessor no longer inherits from the entire configFile family of classes, so those methods are no longer available.

+This new version introduces file locks so parallel operations that write to Aliases should not cross-save each other.

 ## sfdc